50 Facts about Color Blindness

 #33 The anomaloscope is the most accurate color blindness test known today.

-#34 Police officerfirefighter, and airline pilot are the most famous jobs which require normal color vision.
+#34 Police officer, firefighter, and airline pilot are the most famous jobs which require normal color vision.

 #36 Pseudoisochromatic plates were introduced by Professor J. Stilling of Strassburg in 1883; the Ishihara plates by Dr. Shinobu Ishihara followed almost half a century later.